ansin218/hugo-blog/content/programming/automation/excel-report-automation-using-python.md

 image: "img/thumbnails/excel-report-1.jpg"
 ---

 People working as data analysts/scientists stumble upon requests for reports from different people.
 While ad-hoc reports are one time thing, reports that need to be sent periodically, be it daily or weekly or monthly, can take quite a lot of time if done manually.
-Hence, this tutorial will focus on how to automate excel reports using Python including making it run from a scheduler.
+Hence, nn this tutorial, I will show how to automate excel reports using Python.
+The diagram below illustrates a typical excel report automation workflow.

-In this tutorial, I will perform an excel report automation the way as illustrated in the diagram below completely using Python.

 ![alt text](/img/programming/excel-report-automation-pipeline.png "Report Automation Pipeline")